contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/06_document/02_create-descriptor.md

 ![Import definition](images/swagger-import-definition.jpg "Import definition")

-You will be prompted to enter the URL that points to your API's Swagger definition.
+You will be prompted to select the file that contains your API's Swagger definition or to enter the URL that points to it.
+Swagger 1.2 and Swagger 2.0 are supported.

 ![Enter swagger definition URL](images/swagger-import.jpg "Enter swagger definition URL")